How to Complete Your Gift

 - A specific bequest gives us a particular piece of property.
 If you disposed of the property before your death, we won't receive your intended gift because we cannot claim any other property.

 - A general bequest gives us a stated sum of money.
 If there is insufficient cash in your estate to cover the bequest, other assets will be sold for cash to honor your wishes for us.

 - A residuary bequest gives the "rest, residue and remainder" of your estate, or, more commonly, a percentage of the residue after all other bequests, debts and taxes have been paid.

 - A contingent bequest requires a certain event to occur before the gift can happen.
 For example, you could bequeath funds to a family member provided that person survives you; if not, the funds would then go to Colorado State University.

 You can make your bequest in honor or in memory of someone special.
-Please contact #Contact at #Phone or #Email to learn more.
+Please contact the Gift Planning Office at (970) 491-7862 or email@example.com to learn more.